 I am a great fan of tradition, it will come as no surprise to those of you who know me or have watched my “Army Tradition” YouTube talk that I share in an earlier post in this blog.
 But I stress when explaining a tradition to people who are just learning about it, that the most crucial point is to explain WHY we do something.
 We must give the meaning behind the ritual, the event, the movement, etc. George Washington got that.

 He also understood that he and this newly formed country, they were all making history.
 So he shares as much as he can with regard to the reasons he fought for the country and the reasons he thinks it should remain.
 He steps down when he steps down because he knows it is important or, rather, that it will be important, for his successors to know when to step down.
 And so he shows them.
 He shows us all how to say good-bye and why it matters.

 I hope everyone in the US gets to see “Hamilton” one day.
 It is that good, but the inspiration that created that music and the beautiful staging, the talent that gives us those unforgettable performances and amazing sets is only as impressive as the people, our founders, were in real life.

 What a foundation was set for us, what a model to try to emulate.
 Not one of those founding members were perfect, any more than any of our leaders are today.
 But those founding members, particularly George Washington, knew how to lead our nation into the future.
-Whatever his faults were, and there were many, he knew what he must do to keep our fledgling country moving forward.
+Whatever his faults were, and there were many because he was human and a product of his time, he knew what he must do to keep our fledgling country moving forward.
 Interestingly enough, it had to move forward by instituting some rigid standards from which we should not stray.

 When you have a servant leader who seeks what is best for the nation over his own selfish or self-involved desires, you have a true leader worth emulating.
 May we all be adherents to the concept: to seek the good of others over what we would like to do.
 Sometimes the best thing you can do for others is step down, walk away.